NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Note that it iterates the networks of the `partiallyResolvedConfig`, and not the `userConfig`.
 This is because the built-in resolution of the networks has already been done, and we can rely on it.
 If instead we iterated over `userConfig.networks`, we would get unresolved values, and potentially missing networks.

 However, when reading our plugin's config (the `myAccountIndex` value for each network), we must use the `userConfig`.
-This is because the `partiallyResolvedConfig` doesn't contain any information about the `myAccountIndex` property, as we're defining it here.
+This is because the `partiallyResolvedConfig` doesn't contain information about the `myAccountIndex` property, as we're defining it in this function.

 If no `myAccountIndex` is found in the user config for a given network, we will use the default value of `0`.

-Note that the `resolvePluginConfig` function doesn't modify values in-place but creates new ones.
+**Important**: The `resolvePluginConfig` function doesn't modify values in-place but creates new ones.
 This is important because Hardhat 3 allows multiple instances of the Hardhat Runtime Environment, and modifying config values could interfere with other instances, especially during testing.

 ### Testing your plugin's config extension